Dhirajsharma2060/FIleScanner_wordcounter/system.md

 ## 🔧 Extensibility

-- Easily configurable for directory, top-K, worker count, and aggregator count.
+- Easily configurable for directory, top-K, and worker count.
 - Can be extended to support other file types or more advanced text processing.

 ---